Gajdascz/TheOdinProject/README.md

 I just recently transitioned all of the individual projects into this repository and I will create a unified page for the highlighted static projects and further documentation.

+## License

-&copy; 2024 Nolan Gajdascz [Github](https://www.github.com/gajdascz)
+All work contained in this repository is licensed under the [GNU GENERAL PUBLIC LICENSE](./LICENSE) &copy; 2024 Nolan Gajdascz [Github](https://www.github.com/gajdascz)